 You take a deep breath.
 This is it.
 After the hiring manager asks you to sit down, this would be the point of no return.
 Make or break.
 Before you open your lips to greet the Hiring Manager, this article takes over and stops time.

-There are 6 main facets on the science of persuasion by Cialdini.
+There are 6 main facets of the science of persuasion by Cialdini.

 Nowadays, hiring managers tend to engage more with people with higher emotional intelligence and relatability, hence let’s talk about Relatability.

-There is a tremendous power that comes along with being likeable and being liked.
+There is a tremendous power that comes along with being likable and being liked.
 When people see you as somebody they want to be, you have the power to influence them.
-Same as your heroes, mentors and idols.
+Same as your heroes, mentors, and idols.